 Scholarship is changing: we are on the journey together

-At SAGE, we believe passionately that engaged scholarship lies at the heart of any healthy society and that education is intrinsically valuable.
+At SAGE Publishing, we believe passionately that engaged scholarship lies at the heart of any healthy society and that education is intrinsically valuable.
 This vision drives our business and our actions.
-We are committed to supporting the scholarly communication chain and that includes being a collaborative partner with libraries.
+We are committed to supporting the scholarly communication chain which means being a collaborative partner to both libraries and the wider scholarly community.

-SAGE has published and is working on a number reports to help better understand the challenges and issues that our library partners face as scholarly publishing continues to evolve.
+SAGE has published and is working on a number reports to help better understand the challenges and issues that both our library partners, and the wider research community, face as scholarly publishing continues to evolve.
 All reports are free to access online, and we encourage you to share them if you find them valuable:

 - June 2014 – "The State of Reference Collections" – finds that though the definition of reference is changing, this is in part because reference resources now look and feel like other information sources and because other information resources perform the traditional purpose of reference - answering research questions.